juji-io/site/blog/a-step-to-step-guide-to-customer-service-chatbots-with-nlp-no-coding-required.md

 ![A screenshot shows the Juji Q&A dashboard with one unanswered user question](/assets/uploads/screen-shot-2020-07-30-at-9.24.48-pm.png)

 Whenever Juji detects an unanswered user question during a chat session, it lists the question on the Q&A dashboard.
-Juji also automatically suggests a potentially matched answer (as highlighted in red above) if an unanswered user question is similar enough to an existing question in the knowledge base (e.g., exceeding a similarity threshold).
+Juji also automatically suggests a potentially matched answer (as highlighted in red in the answer column above) if an unanswered user question is similar enough to an existing question in the knowledge base (e.g., exceeding a similarity threshold).

 To keep a customer service chatbot up-to-date and improve the chatbot over time, we encourage a human agent or chatbot owner to check the Q&A dashboard periodically (e.g., once a day) and perform two actions: